bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 ### Choosing a Methodology

-Choosing which methodology to use, if any, is completely [[up to you]{.underline}](http://viget.com/inspire/css-squareoff) and what you feel is best for a given website.
+Choosing which methodology to use, if any, is completely [up to you](http://viget.com/inspire/css-squareoff) and what you feel is best for a given website.
 Generally speaking, a solid mix of both OOCSS and SMACSS works well, borrowing principles from each methodology as you prefer.